Exercise 5: gofmt Modification - Indentation & AST Transformation

 Still in gofmt.go:

-Find the processFile function around line 256.
-Look for:
+Find the processFile function around line 238.
+Look for the if *simplifyAST block around line 263:

 if *simplifyAST {